Tinformant/MA-Permit-Test/README.md

 * Whenever I use windshield wipers

 ## Chapter 4
-Speed limit:
+Speed limit
-	* 20 mph in school zone
+	20 mph in school zone
-	* 30 mph in thickly settled or business district
+	30 mph in thickly settled or business district
-	* 40 mph outside thickly settled or business district
-	* 50 mph on a highway outside thickly settled or business district
+	40 mph outside thickly settled or business district 50 mph on a highway outside thickly settled or business district

 	Flashing red is the same as stop sign.